tecnico-sec/Project-2025_1/project_overview.md

   - add presentation slides to the Git repository (both `PRESENTATION.pptx` and `PRESENTATION.pdf`);
   - add a `VIDEO.url` text file with a link for downloading the demonstration video file.
 The link should be valid for at least 7 days;
   - create a release tag called `done`.

-# 2. Conclusion

-IMPORTANT: keep track of the course [web site](https://fenix.tecnico.ulisboa.pt/disciplinas/SIRS11/2024-2025/1-semestre) for updates and links to online forms.

-If there are changes to this document, they can be consulted in the _Git Commit History_.

-We wish you all the best in this technical venture!
-Make the most of it and ask for our feedback as much as possible.
-A security project that receives regular feedback can be improved earlier and is more likely to achieve a better result.

 ----